osquery/osquery/docs/wiki/introduction/using-osqueryi.md

 $
 ```

-The shell does not keep much state or connect to the **osqueryd** daemon.
+The shell does not keep much state, or connect to the `osqueryd` daemon.
 If you would like to run queries and log changes to the output or log operating system events, consider deploying a query **schedule** using [osqueryd](using-osqueryd.md).

  > Note: Event publishers are not started by default.
 To enable event-based tables, use the flag `--disable_events=false`.

-**osqueryi** uses an in-memory database by default.
+`osqueryi` uses an in-memory database by default.
 To connect to an existing events database, use the flag `--database_path=/var/osquery/osquery.db` (only one process may attach to the database; see [Checking the database sanity](../deployment/debugging.md#checking-the-database-sanity)).